 Lakewood is a larger medium-sized city located in the state of California.
 With a population of 80,140 people and 18 constituent neighborhoods, Lakewood is the 94th largest community in California.

 Housing costs in Lakewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Lakewood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakewood are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakewood who work in office and administrative support (16.56%), management occupations (10.60%), and sales jobs (9.96%).
+There are especially a lot of people living in Lakewood who work in office and administrative support (14.76%), sales jobs (11.06%), and management occupations (9.14%).

-The per capita income in Lakewood in 2010 was $29,981, which is upper middle income relative to California and the nation.
-This equates to an annual income of $119,924 for a family of four.
+The per capita income in Lakewood in 2018 was $33,966, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $135,864 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Spanish and Tagalog.